 2. Review your PI's Laboratory Hazard Assessment by selecting laboratory hazard assessment under "Action List."

 4. Complete the PPE training module via the laboratory hazard assessment (not UC Learning Center).

-5. Only when Step 1-4 are complete, Schedule a PPE fitting appointment.
+5. Only when Steps 1-4 are complete, schedule a PPE fitting appointment.
 Please bring your PPE voucher and photo ID to your scheduled appointment at the EH&S office (395 West Linden Street).